 The Plan calls for a comprehensive set of transportation solutions to serve the travel demands of residents, employees and visitors and to meet the project goals of sustainability and livability.
 Because of their cost and complexity, these improvements to the transit and roadway networks will be phased during the development of the project.
-Because the project is expected to be constructed over a relatively long period (full buildout expected by 2035), it is crucial that transportation improvements be timed to provide the optimal level of mobility relative to the amount of development throughout the buildout process.
+Because the project is expected to be constructed over a relatively long period (full buildout expected by 2042), it is crucial that transportation improvements be timed to provide the optimal level of mobility relative to the amount of development throughout the buildout process.

-These development assumptions anticipate construction of Candlestick Point will likely occur in initial Phases, with development at the Hunters Point Shipyard site occurring in later phases.
+Point will likely occur in initial Phases, with development at the Hunters Point Shipyard site occurring in later phases.